sympa-community/ansible-role-sympa/README.md

 With *sympa_robots* the role defines and populates the `robots.conf` files of a multi-domains Sympa server.

 *sympa_robots* is a dict, where each key is the *domain* on which the robot operates (mail and web), and the value is a dict which defines the values of all the parameters of the robot.
-It may contain parameters such as listmaster, title, or any other [configuration parameter valid in a `robot.conf` file](https://www.sympa.community/gpldoc/man/sympa_config.5.html), with its associated value(s).
+It may contain parameters such as `wwsympa_url`, `listmaster`, `title`, or any other [configuration parameter valid in a `robot.conf` file](https://www.sympa.community/gpldoc/man/sympa_config.5.html), with its associated value(s).

 *listmaster* can be defined as an ansible list of emails, or as a string of comma separated email addresses.
 Compound paramentes can be defined as sub-dicts.
 For instance:
 ```